nizarmah/jarvis/README.md

 It barely works, but it's still helpful while I'm doing the dishes.

+> Voice control for YouTube when your hands are full.
+Reliable-ish.
+Scrappy.
+Definitely over-engineered.

 ## Capabilities

 1. Pause and play YouTube videos.